dsohk/rancher-keycloak-efk-integration-workshop/docs/Exercise-5-Rancher-Role-Assignment-and-RBAC.md

+## Assigning Global permission to Manage Rancher Platform

+superadmin user is a regular user created in keycloak.

+By default, Rancher assigns Standard User Role which allows him create and manage new clusters, however they will not be able to manage any other clusters as well as rancher management platform.

+For him to manage Rancher management platform we need to elevate his permissions in Rancher and granting him global permissions of administrator.

+Lets check the existing permissions superadmin user have in Rancher and elevate him to permissions of administrator.

 login as "admin" user using Keycloak option and using the credentials as set during Excercise-2.

 Navigate to Home > Configuration > Users & Authentication > Users